Szymcio1225/archred/README.md

-# 💾 My personal script for installing packages for Arch Linux
+# 💾 My personal script for installing packages for Arch Linux and more!

 ## 🔧 Installation
 * Boot Arch Linux iso (I'm currently using 2022.03.01) @ [https://archlinux.org/download/](https://archlinux.org/download/)
 * Connect to internet
 (If using WiFi use Iwd) @ [https://wiki.archlinux.org/title/Iwd ](https://wiki.archlinux.org/title/Iwd)

-## 📶 Connecting to WiFi network using Iwd
+## 📶 Connecting to WiFi network using IWD
 ```bash
 iwctl